marycgartland/CatanJr/README.txt

 2. How to build a ship

-When the player is presented with the opportunity to build a ship the following map is displayed which shows the numbered ship placement options:
+When the player is presented with the opportunity to build a ship the following map is displayed, which shows the numbered ship placement options:

 > * Building ship *
 >